Equal-i-zer Weight Distribution Hitch Review

 Whereas Camp Addict Co-Founder Marshall's trailer has a GTW of 5700 pounds, and he is right at that weight the way it's currently loaded and with fresh water in the tank.

 Why does this matter?
-Well, in Kelly's case, if she was going off the GTW as indicated by the trailer manufacturer, she would need a 10,000 pound version of the Equal-i-zer hitch (the closest weight rating, without being under, to her GTW of 7,300 pounds).
+Well, in Kelly's case, if she was going off the GTW as indicated by the travel trailer manufacturer, she would need a 10,000 pound version of the Equal-i-zer hitch (the closest weight rating, without being under, to her GTW of 7,300 pounds).

 A 10,000 pound hitch is WAY overkill for her situation.
 The heavier the hitch rating, the stiffer the setup is going to be.
 A stiff setup is fine if you have a heavy trailer (you need it for proper sway control and weight distribution), but a super stiff setup on a light trailer is not necessarily a good thing.